How to Monitor EU Legislation: A Practitioner’s Guide

 Commercial monitoring platforms

 Established providers (Dods Political Monitoring, Politico Pro, EurActiv, among others) aggregate institutional and media sources into searchable platforms with alert functionality.
-They reduce the scanning burden significantly and provide structured data on legislative procedures.
+They reduce the scanning burden significantly and provide structured procedure data with a professional editorial layer.
+The trade-off is that relevance filtering is usually keyword-based, annual subscriptions typically start at several thousand euros, and the output is still raw intelligence that requires internal processing before it becomes useful to stakeholders.

 Assisted monitoring with relevance scoring